Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Spinning Eggs.md

 **Affected People**: All

-**Before Mitigation**: Likelihood: 4, Severity: 2, Overall: 8
+**Before Mitigation**: Likelihood: 4, Severity: 5, Overall: 20

 **Mitigation**: Take care in the spinning technique, so as to spin the egg, rather than launch.
-Use only the hardest boiled eggs.
-Ensure no oberservers are standing in the immediate projectile path of the egg, should it escape.
+Use only the hardest boiled eggs to avoid breakage spills.
+Ensure no oberservers are standing in the projectile path of the egg, should it escape.
 Especially that no-one is head height.

 **After Mitigation**: Likelihood: 2, Severity: 2, Overall: 4